 EMDR with Children, 12-18 years old

-Personal Stories of Healing with EMDR
+Personal Healing Stories with EMDR

 TED Talk – EMDR may be able to heal our traumas